Course code: B0174

 Interview for entry: Interview required

 Applicants will be required to submit a portfolio of recent art and design work for a portfolio review.
-Usually, that would be all the work undertaken on AS/A2 (or equivalent) programmes of study and any work that has been undertaken independently.
+Usually, that would be all the work undertaken on A level (or equivalent) programmes of study and any work that has been undertaken independently.